Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 It’s been a while since I showed you this super easy method for sewing a v neckline.
 I did that tutorial with this v neck dress pattern in mind and I actually had great plans for this dress tutorial too.
 But as always, life got in the way and prevented me from following my plans.

-I did manage to make up the pattern in my size though and then scanned it, so if you’re a size 10 yay! your life just got easier.
-If you’re not a size 10, don’t worry you can always make your own pattern if you follow this tutorial.
+I did manage to make up the pattern in sizes 6 to 16 my size though so yay! your life just got easier.
+But you can always make your own pattern if you follow this tutorial.
 Just pick a dress in your closet that fits you loosely, make the pattern as indicated in the tutorial I just mentioned and cut a v neck to make your own v neck dress pattern.
 It truly isn’t hard to make your own pattern!
 I did it so you can do it too!

 This simple pattern is for a v neck casual dress but if you’re more experienced you can always turn it into something more sophisticated, for a formal gown.
 I also made my v neck dress pattern with 3/4 sleeves which you can either remove or make longer, depending on your style, the fabric choice and season you’re planning to wear this dress in.